SampsonM/blog/src/markdowns/circleci.md

 __Published: *21 May 2020*__

-I'd like to write something profound here about how I decided to use <a href="https://CircleCI.com/docs/2.0/migrating-from-jenkins/" target="blank">CircleCI</a> because of the improved parallelism, or the existance of built in support for Docker compared to Jenkins...
+I'd like to write something profound here about how I decided to use <a href="https://CircleCI.com/docs/2.0/migrating-from-jenkins/" target="blank">CircleCI</a> because of the improved parallelism, or the existence of built in support for Docker compared to Jenkins...

 But as it goes I use Jenkins daily so I thought it would be a nice change.

 After some meddling though, inspecting the CircleCI GUI and reading the <a href="https://CircleCI.com/docs/2.0/configuration-reference/#section=configuration" target="blank">docs</a>, I actually really like it.

 It was easy to set up, the GUI is super intuitive and the docs are relatively straight forwards.
-The lack of stackoverflow questions related to CircleCI must count for something? <i>(or maybe they just exist in their forums instead?)</i>
+The lack of Stackoverflow questions related to CircleCI must count for something? <i>(or maybe they just exist in their forums instead?)</i>

 ## So how easy is it to set up?